...

 • Meet Entry Requirements

-Each university and program may have specific entry requirements, including academic qualifications, English language proficiency, and any prerequisite courses or exams.
-Commonly accepted English language tests include IELTS, TOEFL, and PTE.
+Each university and program is featured by its own entry requirements, concerning academic qualifications, English language proficiency, and exams required for enrolment.
+The following English certificates, as IELTS, TOEFL, and PTE are accepted, allowing to confirm language proficiency.
 Ensure that you meet these requirements or consider enrolling in English language preparation programs if needed.

 • Prepare Required Documents

-Gather all necessary documents, which typically include transcripts and certificates from previous education, proof of English proficiency, a valid passport, a resume or curriculum vitae (CV), and a statement of purpose (SOP) outlining your academic and career goals.
-Some programs may require additional documents like letters of recommendation or a portfolio for creative arts programs.
+Submit the required package of documents, which usually include transcripts and certificates from previous place of studying, confirmation of English level, a valid passport, curriculum vitae (CV), and a motivation letter, in which you describe your academic and career goals.
+In case of entering specific programs, you may be required to provide additional documents like letters of recommendation or a portfolio.

 • Apply Online

-Most Australian universities have online application portals where you can create an account and submit your application.
-Carefully fill out the application form, upload scanned copies of your documents, and pay the application fee, which varies by university and program.
+By visiting online application portals of many universities, you have an opportunity to create an account and submit your application.
+Please note that the application form must be carefully filled out.
+In addition, it is necessary to submit scanned copies of your documents, and pay the application fee.
 Some universities offer application fee waivers or discounts for early applications.

 • Receive an Offer